Learning temporal relationships between symbols with Laplace Neural Manifolds: Neural predictions

 \subsubsection{Properties of weights due to $s$}

 Consider an experiment in which different symbols, denoted \textsc{cs1}, \textsc{cs2}, etc, precede an outcome \textsc{r} by a delay $\tau_o$.
 The value of $\tau_o$ changes across the different symbols (Figure~\ref{fig:Weights}A).
 Ignoring $\learn$ for the moment, the strength of the connections from each \textsc{cs} to \textsc{r} depend on the value of $\tau_o$ for that stimulus and the value of $s$ for each synapse: $e^{-s \tau_o}$.
-When a particular \textsc{cs} is presented at time $t$, the amount of information that flows along each synapse is $e^{-s\tau_o}$ and the pulse of input to $\FutLaplbold{t+\delta t}(s) - \FutLaplbold{t}(s)$ corresponding to the outcome is $e^{-s\tau_o}$.
+When a particular \textsc{cs} is presented at time $t$, the amount of information that flows along each synapse is $e^{-s\tau_o}$ and the pulse of input to $\FutLaplbold{t+\Delta t}(s) - \FutLaplbold{t}(s)$ corresponding to the outcome is $e^{-s\tau_o}$.

 Thus, considering each connection as a function of $\tau_o$, firing should go down exponentially as a function of $\tau_o$ with a rate constant that depends on the value of $s$.
-This pattern of results aligns well with results presented at SfN in 2022 \cite{MassEtal22}.
-The experiment was constructed much as described above. \citeA{MassEtal22} measured the firing of dopamine neurons to different stimuli predicted reward delivery at different delays.
-It has long been known that firing of dopamine neurons, averaged over neurons, around the time of the conditioned stimulus goes down with delay \cite{FiorEtal08}.
-This study showed that there was a heterogeneity of exponential decay rates in the firing of dopamine neurons in this paradigm, much as illustrated in Fig.~\ref{fig:Weights}A. In the context of TDRL, this finding is also consistent with a continuous spectrum of exponential discount rates \cite{MomeHowa18,TanoEtal20}.
+This pattern of results aligns well with experimental results observed in mid-brain dopamine neurons \citep{MassEtal23,SousEtal23}.
+It has long been known that firing of dopamine neurons, averaged over neurons, around the time of the conditioned stimulus goes down with delay \citep{FiorEtal08}. \citet{MassEtal23} measured the firing of dopamine neurons to different stimuli that predicted reward delivery at different delays.
+This study showed that there was a heterogeneity of exponential decay rates in the firing of dopamine neurons in this paradigm (Fig.~\ref{fig:ExpResults}B), much as illustrated in Fig.~\ref{fig:Weights}A. In the context of TDRL, this finding is consistent with a continuous spectrum of exponential discount rates \citep{MomeHowa18,TanoEtal20}.
+In any event, these findings \citep{SousEtal23,MassEtal23} are clear evidence that the phasic firing of midbrain dopamine neurons at the time of a predictive stimulus codes for the Laplace transform of the time until future reward.